Skip to content

 Goals

-The primary final goal of Castella is to provide features for Python programmers easy to create a GUI application for several OS platforms and web browsers in a single most same code as possible as.
+The primary final goal of Castella is to provide features for Python programmers easy to create a UI application for several OS platforms and web browsers in a single most same code as possible as.
 The second goal is to provide a UI framework that Python programmers can easily understand, modify, and extend as needed.

 Features